realthunder/fcad_pcb/Readme.md

 from fcad_pcb import kicad
 pcb = kicad.KicadFcad(<full_path_to_your_kicad_pcb_file>)
 pcb.make(copper_thickness=0.035, board_thickness=1.53, combo=False, fuseCoppers=True )
+#
+# NOTE: KiCAD 5.99 and later added possibility to specify per layer thickness including dielectric layers.
+# You are no longer required to explicitly supply thickness parameters in any of the function calls as shown above.
 ```

 * supply copper thickness per layer, pass a `dictionary` instead.
 Use either